truehand/msteams_presence_on_LCD/README.md

 Other supported status messages to display are in the app.py.
 Yo ucan always switch off the LCD screen by:

 http://192.168.68.127:5000/off

+As these generic LCD screens usually have two lines each of which is 16 characters long, I am displaying the current time on the second line which is being updated every second.

 Any problems/clarifications just ask.